babel/website/docs/preset-env.md

 This option configures how `@babel/preset-env` handles polyfills.

-When either the `usage` or `entry` options are used, `@babel-preset-env` will add direct references to `core-js` modules as bare imports (or requires).
+When either the `usage` or `entry` options are used, `@babel/preset-env` will add direct references to `core-js` modules as bare imports (or requires).
 This means `core-js` will be resolved relative to the file itself and needs to be accessible.

 Since `@babel/polyfill` was deprecated in 7.4.0, we recommend directly adding `core-js` and setting the version via the [`corejs`](#corejs) option.